Kube looks awesome. Who is it for?

 Right now, Kube is a self-sufficient, modern and complete product.
 We have no specific plans of adding any new components anytime soon; we do not plan to extend Kube as well.
 Our goal is to improve the things that make Kube so awesome by squashing bugs, refactoring the code and improving overall performance.

 Having this said, we are keeping our eyes on what’s new in the world of HTML, CSS, and JS, and if something truly exciting happens in future with these technologies (comparable, let’s say, to flexbox emergence), we most certainly will consider these changes and will be first to go ahead and implement them as soon as possible.

 Does Kube use jQuery or other third-party libraries?

 No. Kube is a completely independent framework, which has its own DOM and Ajax module.

 I found a bug.
 Can you fix it?

 Yes, of course.
 The best way to tell us about the bug in the framework or about the typo error in the documentation is to send us a message: firstname.lastname@example.org

 I’m using old Kube.
 How do I download it again, and where do I find old Documentation?

 Old versions of Kube are critically outdated, and we strongly encourage you to stop using them as soon as you can.
-We do not offer old versions for download, and we do not provide old documentation.
-We realize that this may be an inconvenience, however, we also deeply believe that upgrading to the new Kube will bring way greater positive effect to your projects than the ability to support legacy versions.
+We do not offer old versions for download, but you can find the old documentation here.

 How do I migrate from an older version to the latest one?